Food Safety

 The product samples also match two isolates found in samples of organic whole milk powder, an ingredient that ByHeart uses in the production of ByHeart Whole Nutrition powdered infant formula.
 The organic milk powder samples were collected and tested by ByHeart.

-While these results help advance FDA's understanding of the outbreak, the investigation is ongoing to determine the source of contamination.
+While the testing results help advance FDA's understanding of the outbreak, the investigation is ongoing to determine the source of contamination.
 FDA has established a webpage, FDA’s Actions to Respond to Clostridium botulinum Illnesses Associated with Consumption of Powdered Infant Formula, to capture ongoing efforts to ensure the safety of powdered infant formula, including general information about formula safety.

 Outbreak History